alejandrotoledoweb/tic_tac_toe_ruby/README.md

 # Tic Tac Toe Game

 In this repository we create a Tic Tac Toe game.
-This game is designed to be played on your local machine terminal.
+This game is designed to be played on your local machine in the terminal.

 Built with Ruby.

 ## Game Rules